celestiaorg/docs/developers/blobstream-proof-queries.md

     NamespaceNode[] rowRoots;
     // The proofs of the rowRoots to the data root.
     BinaryMerkleProof[] rowProofs;
-    // The proof of the data root tuple to the data root tuple root that was posted to the BlobstreamX contract.
+    // The proof of the data root tuple to the data root tuple root that was posted to the Blobstream contract.
     AttestationProof attestationProof;
 }

 /// @notice Contains the necessary parameters needed to verify that a data root tuple
-/// was committed to, by the BlobstreamX smart contract, at some specif nonce. struct AttestationProof {
+/// was committed to, by the Blobstream smart contract, at some specif nonce. struct AttestationProof {
     // the attestation nonce that commits to the data root tuple. uint256 tupleRootNonce;